vuejs/vue2-ssr-docs/en/build-config.md

   - Preload the JavaScript and CSS files needed by the page
   - Prefetch async JavaScript chunks that might be needed later

-  Preloaded files can be further customized with the `shouldPreload` option.
+  Preloaded files can be further customized with the [`shouldPreload`](./api.md#shouldpreload) option.

+- `context.getPreloadFiles()`

+  - requires `clientManifest`

+  This method does not return a string - instead, it returns an Array of file objects representing the assets that should be preloaded.
+This can be used to programmatically perform HTTP/2 server push.

 Since the `template` passed to `createBundleRenderer` will be interpolated using `context`, you can make use of these methods inside the template (with `inject: false`):